tehpenguin/tehpenguin.github.io/_posts/2017-8-12-mysterybox.md

 ---
 <b>Category: Misc</b>

-<i>Mystery Box
+Mystery Box

-You've found a mystery machine with a sticky note attached to it!
+<i>You've found a mystery machine with a sticky note attached to it!
 Oh, there's also this picture of the machine you found.
 HINTS
 It really gets your gears Turing.
 I hear there's something Naval about it.</i>